Staircase Accident Attorneys

 Stair accidents also occur when the user’s attention is distracted by a change in view.

 Insurance companies and their lawyers will always attempt to blame the victim for these falls.
 Any physical disability of the victim will be examined as a possible cause.
 Did the person have any perception or sensory difficulties?
 The insurance company will examine the victim’s footwear, high heels or long skirts that could have been a stumbling hazard.
-If the victim was carry large heavy items or rushing, these factors will be used to blame the victim.
+If the victim was carrying large heavy items or rushing, these factors will be used to blame the victim.